1) Check the validity of your passport. Make sure it is valid for six months from your departure date.

 Business/Social Visit Visa

 In the case of a business visa, an invitation letter from the company should be faxed or addressed directly to the Indonesian Consulate General.
 Also, enclose a copy KTP (Kartu Tanda Penduduk) card or KIMS (Indonesian immigration's temporary stay permit).
 In case of a social visit visa, an invitation letter from the sponsorer in Jakarta and their KTP (Kartu Tanda Penduduk) card or KIMS (Indonesian immigration's temporary stay permit).

 Limited Stay Visa

-Limited Stay Visa is given to passport holders for a one year stay subject to the approval of Directorate General of Immigration office in Jakarta.
+Limited Stay Visa is given to passport holders for one year, subject to the approval of the Directorate General of Immigration office in Jakarta.
 Foreign Investment, Employment in a Government/Private sector, Education, Training or Research, Religious duties, Joining Husband and or a Parent who is a foreign national in possession of a Limited Stay Permit or who is an Indonesian citizen, for the wife and/or single, legitimate child(ren) who is/are under 18 years of age are legible reasons for a limited stay visa.

 A passport holder travelling en route from Indonesia to their next destination, whether by air, sea or on-road, is eligible for a transit visa.
 A documented proof is necessary that will prove their journey outside of Indonesia.
 For additional information, please visit the Indonesian embassy/consulate in your region.

 The Government of Brunei Darussalam allows citizens of specific countries/territories to travel to Brunei for tourism or business for up to 90, 30 or 14 days without a visa.
 All visitors must hold a passport valid for 6 months.

 Visa-exempt countries:Nationals of the following 56 countries and territories can enter Brunei without a visa for a maximum stated stay of 90, 30 or 14 days.